 So, by examining all of the different measurements of debt, we can deduce that the entire national debt of Denmark is the OECD figure of 50%.
 That percentage can be split as:

 - Central government debt representing 16% of GDP

 - Debts of state-owned enterprises, representing 5% of GDP

-The different methods used to calculate national debt shows that the answer to the question of how much does Denmark owe is not so simple.
+The different methods used to calculate national debt shows that determining how much Denmark owes is not a simple question.

 Is Denmark’s national debt rising?

-Although the government managed to get its spending under control, the budget surpluses produced by the Danish governments in 2014 and 201 are not large enough to account for the rapid reduction in the country’s debt to GDP ratio in recent years, especially since the government ran a deficit in 2015 and 2016, which would have added to central government debt.
+Although the government managed to get its spending under control, the budget surpluses produced by the Danish governments in 2014 and 2017 are not large enough to account for the rapid reduction in the country’s debt to GDP ratio, especially since the government ran a deficit in 2015 and 2016, which would have added to central government debt.

 The reason that Denmark’s debt to GDP ratio began to fall again in 2012 is because the Danish economy has shown strong growth.
 The chart below shows Denmark’s GDP per person.
 The effects of the 2008 banking crisis only dented the country’s income in one year.
 Ever since 2009, the economy has continued to grow, helping the banks of Denmark recover and staving off disastrous unemployment, which increases government spending.

 The increasing wealth of Denmark has helped to reduce its debts as a proportion of GDP.

 The Danish government’s Ministry of Finance has the ultimate responsibility for managing the national debt.
 The Ministry has direct control over central government borrowing, but can also control local government borrowing through legislation in the parliament (Folketing) and can control the debt growth of state-owned enterprise by command.